-The IPRC’s Comics / Graphic Novel track is the only comprehensive program of its kind on the West Coast.
+The IPRC’s Comics track is the only comprehensive program of its kind on the West Coast.

-Coursework takes place over three semesters, with an emphasis on developing skills and tools, broadening sources of influence and inspiration, and DIY publishing.
-Through intensive peer workshops and contact with instructors, students are encouraged to take artistic risks and develop their own unique voice and style.
+Coursework takes place over three semesters, with an emphasis on developing skills and tools, broadening sources of influence and inspiration, and independent publishing.
+Through intensive peer workshops, students are encouraged to take artistic risks and develop their own unique voice and style.

 Students will work on a longer project (10-20 pages) over the course of the semester, while being introduced to comics from different regions of the world, and going deeper into some of the concepts discussed in the first semester, as well as exploring more experimental techniques.